yesodweb/yesodweb.com-content/blog/2013/10/pipes-resource-problems.md

 ```

 I'd like to write a program to create a clone of this "input" directory, into a
 directory called "output".
-Using filesystem-conduit (built on the wonderful
-system-filepath and system-fileio packages), this is pretty easy:
+Using filesystem-conduit, this is pretty easy:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}